Burlington Stores, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the provided analysis, here is the 12-month outlook for Burlington Stores (BURL):
+Based on a comprehensive review, here is a 12-month outlook for Burlington Stores (BURL):

 Wall Street Consensus